How to Apply

 Before completing your application form, you will need to film and submit your self-tape.

-You are required to provide us with a link to one video, which includes a brief introduction, one contemporary speech, and a second contrasting speech which can be either:
+You are required to provide us with a link to one video, which includes a brief introduction, one contemporary speech, and a second contrasting speech, which can be either:

-- Poetry
+- Spoken Word Poetry

-The speeches are of your choosing, but if you would like to take one of our suggestions for classical speeches, please click here to view the list.
+You can select any speech you like, but if you would like to take one of our suggestions for classical speeches, please click here to view the list.

 For those unsure or unconfident about your second piece, we encourage you to take one of our suggestions.